 He has always loved Latin American culture, the Spanish language, biodynamic farming and environment.
 Cooking as always been a big passion of his and he found it to be really useful when roasting coffee, as the roasting process is basically the process of cooking something.

 At home, he uses every sort of brewing method, from Aeropress to Chemex, to V60 and even an espresso machine.
-In Fact the first espresso machine that was used in their first coffee shop (the Faema E61 at Chairs and Coffee) was Simone’s personal espresso machine that he bought off the parish of his village.
+In Fact the first espresso machine that was used in their first coffee shop (the Faema E61 at Chairs and Coffee) was his personal espresso machine that he bought off the parish of his village.
 He restored it and used for a while at home and now it is on display at the roastery.

-Simone loves every style of coffee.
+He loves every style of coffee.
 He can bring home very fruity and complex beans to make as a Chemex like the Ethiopia Hafursa or more chocolatey and caramelly stuff like 80 Stone’s Honduras Liquidambar.